dvishchu/labens-2969/docs/source/intro.rst

 .. note::

-    During the lab, you will combine both **SuperPutty**, to observe changes on device once you will execute ansible playbook via **VSCode**.
+    During the lab, you will combine both **SuperPutty**, to observe changes on devices after you will execute ansible playbook via **VSCode**.